 This post may contain affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

-Denmark, the land of wind, cute brick houses, delicious pastries, red sausages and “hygge”, is where I spent most of my summer vacations as a child.
-With its 7000km of coastline, more than 400 islands and short distances, Denmark is the perfect destination for a diverse holiday.
+Denmark, the land of wind, cute brick houses, delicious pastries, red sausages and “hygge”, is where I spent most of my summer holidays as a child.
+With its 7000 km of coastline, more than 400 islands and short distances, Denmark is the perfect destination for a diverse holiday.

 Before my trip to Denmark last week it had been years since I was last there.
 And I started wondering why I don’t go more often when it’s only a 4-hour boat ride away.

-Remember to always get insurance before you travel to Denmark or anywhere else.
-I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
-Read my full review here.
+🌟 Remember to always get insurance before you travel to Denmark or anywhere else.
+Safetywing is an affordable subscription travel insurance that you can purchase even after departure.
+Read my complete SafetyWing review here.

 How to get around Denmark